 2.1 Land based seal and bird watching

-- To increase the possibility of wildlife watching in a natural environment in the future, it´s important to have the least possible impact on the animal.
-Everyone is responsible for keeping disturbance at a minimum level.
+- To increase the sustainability of wildlife watching in a natural environment, it’s important to have the least possible impact on the animal.
+Everyone is responsible for keeping disturbance at a minimum.
 It is especially important to show the animals and their habitats respect during their breeding and molting periods

-- When approaching the animals it is best to walk slowly, with small movements and avoid speaking loudly.
-Remember that the biggest possibility of observing natural animal behavior occurs when you see the animal before it see you!
+- When approaching the animals it is best to walk and move slowly and avoid speaking loudly.
+Remember that the best possibility of observing natural animal behavior occurs when you see the animal before it sees you!
 Remember to leave the area as carefully as you approached it.

-- Use binocular and avoid getting to close to wild animals.
+Use binoculars and avoid getting to close to wild animals.
 Do not move faster than walking speed if a nesting bird is closer than 10 meters away.
-If possible, use walking paths.
+Always use walking paths, where they are present.

 - Remember that the possible negative impact on the animals is likely to increase with the number of people that are located at the seal-watching site.
 Therefore, everyone should minimize the time they spend watching the animals.

-- If the animals show any signs of disturbance (vigilance, alarm calls etc.), it is best to move away from the animals before they leave the area.
-It is especially important not to scare the birds from their nests or to flush the seals from their haul out site and into the sea.
+If the animals show any signs of disturbance (vigilance, alarm calls etc.), it is best to move away from the animals before they leave the area.
+It is especially important not to scare the birds from their nests or to flush the seals from their haul-out site into the sea.

 - Let the animals decide how close to you they want to come.
 Seals are curious animals and often choose to approach humans.
-You should never chase/follow wild animals!
+You should never chase or follow wild animals!
 It is very important to let them move away if they wish to do so.